is-a-dev/docs/src/useful/faq.md

 * `CAA`
 * `CNAME`
 * `DS`
-  *Note: Must be used alongside `NS` records for DNSSEC.*
+  * *Note: Must be used alongside `NS` records for DNSSEC.*
 * `MX`
 * `NS`
-  *Note: Only approved in specific cases.
+  * *Note: Only approved in specific cases.
 See [Who can use NS records?](#who-can-use-ns-records) for details.*
 * `SRV`
 * `TLSA`
 * `TXT`
 * `URL`
-  *Note: This is not a true DNS record.
-It uses Cloudflare’s redirection service.*
+  * *Note: This is not a true DNS record.
+It is a custom made redirector specifically for is-a.dev.*

 ---